ddbj/www/_ddbj/organism-e.md

 ## Useful items for application of organism names to taxonomy database  {#items}

 If the organism name that you submit with your sequence data is not in the database, it must be newly registered to the taxonomy database through DDBJ.

-taxonomic lineage<a name="lineage"></a>
+**taxonomic lineage**<a name="lineage"></a>
-: Please tell us the taxonomic lineage of the organism from which your sequence has been obtained, as far as inferable.
+Please tell us the taxonomic lineage of the organism from which your sequence has been obtained, as far as inferable.

-valid publication for species<a name="ref"></a>
+**valid publication for species**<a name="ref"></a>
-: If the scientific name of species has been publicized in papers, please tell us the references for the species.
+If the scientific name of species has been publicized in papers, please tell us the references for the species.

-proposing name for novel species<a name="propose"></a>
+**proposing name for novel species**<a name="propose"></a>
-: If it is really novel species and not yet published, please tell us proposing name for the novel species for the tracking purpose at taxonomy database.
+If it is really novel species and not yet published, please tell us proposing name for the novel species for the tracking purpose at taxonomy database.
 In addition, please send E-mail to DDBJ update,
 <img src="/assets/images/ddbj/ad_updt1.gif" alt="ad_updt" title="" class="life-size">,
 when it is published or particularly if the name changes.

-already issued accession number<a name="acc"></a>
+**already issued accession number**<a name="acc"></a>
-: If you have already submitted other sequence data derived from the same organism of present submission and the previous data has not yet been published, please tell us the accession number(s) of your previous data.
+If you have already submitted other sequence data to INSDC (DDBJ/ENA/GenBank or BioSample) derived from the same organism of present submission and the previous data has not yet been published, please tell us the accession number(s) of your previous data.

-process of sampling and/or sequencing<a name="isolate"></a>
+**process of sampling and/or sequencing**<a name="isolate"></a>
-: It would be helpful if you tell us some information such as process of sampling, sequencing and so on.
+It would be helpful if you tell us some information such as process of sampling, sequencing and so on.

-expected usage<a name="usage"></a>
+**expected usage**<a name="usage"></a>
-: In cases of artificial constructed sequences, please tell us how to use them.
+In cases of artificial constructed sequences, please tell us how to use them.